prateeksingh0001/headpose-estimation/README.md

 <img src="docs/assets/images/model_architecture.png"/>

 ## Future Extensions
-1. Code:
-    - Modernize the codebase in Pytorch or Tensorflow 2 and newer version of Python.
+- Migrate the codebase to Pytorch or Tensorflow 2 and newer Python version.
-2. Modelling
 - Regularization
     - Add Dropout layers at the beginning of the model heads.
     - Apply gradient clipping during weight updates
     - Calculate the correlation between the weights and the loss as a form of regularization for each angle head
-    - Not every Euler angle has the same range -- for example a person would have a much higher range of motion in yaw than in pitch and roll
+- Not every Euler angle has the same range - for example a person would have a much higher range of motion in yaw than in pitch and roll
     - In the HopeNet architecture restrict the angles choice buckets specific to the range for each Euler angle.